Microsoft's $399 Surface Go is its smallest tablet yet

 Unfortunately, the Go also retains the Surface line's large screen bezels, which reps claim make it easier to hold as a tablet.
 That may be true, but it also looks dated in this era of thin bezel laptops and tablets like the iPad Pro.

 The Surface Go is powered by a dual-core, four-thread Intel Pentium Gold 4415Y processor.
 Microsoft claims it's around 30 percent faster than the Surface 3's quad-core Atom.
-That's a curious choice of CPU, but it makes sense with how Microsoft is positioning the Go.
+That's a curious choice of CPU, especially since it's a seventh-generation Intel chip, and not one from this current generation.
+But it makes sense with how Microsoft is positioning the Go.
 This isn't a high-end machine.
 Instead, it's more of a secondary device that you can use when you're away from your more powerful computer.
-As for other hardware, you can choose from either 4GB or 8GB of RAM, and either a 128GB or 256GB SSD.
+You can choose from either 4GB of RAM and a 128GB SSD to start, or 8GB of RAM and a 256GB SSD for $549.
+There's also an LTE version coming later this year.
 Another notable feature: the tablet includes USB-C, alongside the proprietary Surface power connection.

 The Surface Go will ship with Windows 10 S mode for consumers (which you can switch to standard Windows 10 easily), and Windows 10 Pro for commercial users.
 IT admins can also configure those machines to run in S mode, if they want.